Pedestrian Safety in Construction Zones: What You Need to Know

 Work zone safety may start with concerns like perimeter security, equipment safety, and personal protective equipment, but it doesn’t stop there.
 Always consider how hazards unique to your work zone could affect pedestrians on the ground and just outside your site perimeter.
 Deploy appropriate construction zone safety equipment, techniques, and protocols accordingly.

-And remember, pedestrian safety is only one component that comprises a thorough, fully compliant job site safety plan.
+And remember, pedestrian safety is only one component that comprises a thorough, fully-compliant job site safety plan.
 Check out our comprehensive guide to site-specific safety plans for even more best practices and essential tips!

 Trend now